ihmeuw/vivarium/docs/source/concepts/lifecycle.rst

 signal that the event loop has finished and the :ref:`state table <population_concept>` is final.
 At this point, final simulation outputs are safe to compute.
-The second state is *report* in which the simulation will accumulate all final outputs and return them.
+The second state is *report* in which the simulation will accumulate all final outputs and write them to disk.